Field Theory via Higher Geometry I: Smooth Sets of Fields: Presymplectic structure of local field theories

 \begin{remark}[\bf Brackets of on-shell Hamiltonian currents] For cases of classical field theories in which the local Cartan calculus descends to $\CF_{\CE \CL}\times M$, and so the requirements of Rem. \ref{OnShellCartanCalculusCaveats} are fulfilled, the above discussion applies analogously to \textit{on-shell} Hamiltonian pairs.
 More explicitly, these are on-shell pairs that satisfy the corresponding on-shell Hamiltonian condition $\iota_\CZ \om_\CL|_{\CE \CL} + \delta \CH_\CZ|_{\CE \CL} = \dd_M \CT_\CZ |_{\CE \CL} $.
 It follows (modulo Rem. \ref{OnShellCartanCalculusCaveats}), that such pairs are represented by pairs $(\CH_\CZ, \CZ)\in \Omega^{d-1,0}_\loc(\CF\times M)$ such that $\CZ$ is tangent to $\CF_{\CE \CL}$ and the Hamiltonian condition is satisfied off-shell up to a $(d-1,1)$-form proportional to a differential operator applied to the Euler--Lagrange form $\iota_\CZ \om_\CL + \delta \CH_\CZ = \dd_M \CT_\CZ + \CJ^I \partial_I \CE \CL$.
 The above results follow for the on-shell Hamiltonian pairs by replacing the off-shell objects and conditions with the corresponding on-shell versions. \end{remark}

 \begin{remark}[\bf Higher Poisson algebras of local observables] $\,$

 {\bf (i)} Just as with the bracket of Noether pairs, taking the strict quotient by horizontally exact Hamiltonian currents discards a lot of information.
 In particular, information on charges of Hamiltonian currents over submanifolds with boundary is lost in this quotient.

-{\bf (ii)} Readers familiar with higher/homotopical algebraic structures will naturally point out that the breaking of the Jacobi identity -- up to a homologically trivial term -- suggests an underlying structure of an $L_\infty$-algebra, i.e., a ``higher Poisson $L_\infty$-algebra of local observables''.
+Readers familiar with higher/homotopical algebraic structures will naturally point out that the breaking of the Jacobi identity -- up to a homologically trivial term -- suggests an underlying structure of an $L_\infty$-algebra, i.e., a ``higher Poisson $L_\infty$-algebra of local observables''.
 This is indeed the case and ideas along this line of thought have been pursued in the literature, often under the name of ``higher presymplectic'' geometry.

-{\bf (iii)} We will not be delving into a discussion of higher structures in this manuscript.
+{\bf (ii)} We will not be delving into a discussion of higher structures in this manuscript.
 The interested reader may find relevant ideas and constructions in the following manuscripts: The earliest investigation specifically on the bigraded situation of the jet bundle and field theory as described in the current manuscript is found in \cite{BarnichStasheff}.
 General investigations of such structures in terms of higher presymplectic geometry, i.e., in terms of finite-dimensional manifolds equipped with closed $m$-forms (without a bigrading), were initiated in \cite{Rogers}.
 Further investigations with a viewpoint towards quantization, topological terms and BPS charges were pursued in \cite{FRS14}\cite{BPS}.
 A closely related treatment in terms of $L_\infty$-algebras of local observables, but not equivalent, to that of \cite{BarnichStasheff} may be found in \cite{Del}.
 Therein, the discussion differs from ours since the total grading on the bicomplex of local forms is employed, and Hamiltonian pairs are defined relative to the $(\delta+\dd_M)$-closed ``Poincar\'e-Cartan'' $\tilde{\om}_\CL:= \om_\CL - \CE \CL$. \end{remark}